Money management

 Settings

 • Equity percentage: The MM will adjust the lot size based on the available balance or equity.
-A setting of 10% will create a lot size of 0.1 on a 10k Account.
-20% will create a lot size of 0.2 on a 10k account, etc.
+A setting of 100% will create a lot size of 0.1 on a 10k Account.
+20% will create a lot size of 0.02 on a 10k account, etc. What if you enter 0%?
+The lot size is never smaller than the minimum lot size or larger than the maximum lot size.
+This means that 0% may result in a 0.01 lot order.

-• Number of closed orders taken into consideration: when entering 1, only the last order is evaluated.
+• Number of orders taken into consideration: when entering 1, only the last order is evaluated.

 • Multiplier: the amount the previous order volume is multiplied by.
 When entering 2 it will double the volume after a losing trade.